ansible-collections/kubernetes.core/README.md

 ### Publishing `kubernetes.core`

-Until the contents of repository are moved into a new `kubernetes.core` repository on GitHub, this repository is the source of both the `kubernetes.core` and `community.kubernetes` repositories on Ansible Galaxy.

 To publish the `kubernetes.core` collection on Ansible Galaxy, do the following:

   1. Run `make downstream-release` (on macOS, add `LC_ALL=C` before the command).